-- You can experience our garden hands-on at our workshops, our 2019 series starts in March.
+- You can experience our garden hands-on at our workshops, starting in February each year.

-- If you want personalised assistance over 12 months to ramp up the productivity of your own food garden space, use our mentoring service, offered face to face in Brisbane and via video Skype Australia wide.
+- If you want personalised assistance over 12 months to ramp up the productivity of your own food garden space, use our organic garden coaching service offered face to face in Brisbane and via video Skype Australia wide.